A new highlight behind every corner – culture, enjoyment and a whole host of sights await you in the Tyrolean Oberland!

 Things that are worth seeing along the Roman Road include:

-- Pontlatz Bridge in Prutz: It was on this bridge that Tyrolean soldiers once fought the Bavarians and the French.
+- Pontlatz Bridge: It was on this bridge that Tyrolean soldiers once fought the Bavarians and the French.

-- The mineral spring ‘Heilquelle Sauerbrunn’: Mineral water particularly rich in iron gushes out of a rock cave here.
+- The mineral spring ‘Heilquelle Sauerbrunn’: Mineral water particularly rich in iron gushes out of a rock cave in the mineral spring in prutz.

 In addition:Did you know that a long-distance cycle route runs along the Via Claudia Augusta?
 Now to find out more about the most beautiful cycling adventures in the Tyrolean Oberland...